Marceillo/eco-shave/README.md

 <details>
 <summary>Confirmation messages</summary>

-* There are success confirmation message and error messages toasts where used.
+* There are success confirmation messages and error messages toasts where used.
-* There is Java Script and mondal code inspired by the LMS.
+* There is Java Script and Mondal code inspired by the LMS.
-* Not going show all of them as you will see them in the project.
+* Not going to show all of them as you will see them in the project.
 * Logging in and out
 * Registering a new account
 * Buying a product ect
 * When registering a new account
-* In the most of the apps in the project.
+* In most of the apps in the project.

 ![Login](readme-images/toast.png)

 </details>

 ### Future Features

-* I had some problems to implement the sorting feature with django star rating but due to time contraints left this one out but will be implementing it on a later date.
+* I had some problems implementing the sorting feature with the Django star rating but due to time constraints left this one out but will be implementing it at a later date.
-* In the users profile there iare features of crud but I would like it add a delete profile feature in the future this was also not implemented due to time.
+* In the user's profile there are features of crud but I would like it add a delete profile feature in the future this was also not implemented due to time.
-* - Also in the profile I would have like when a user is logged in with there name not to be able to change the data.
+* - Also in the profile I would have liked it when a user is logged in with their name not to be able to change the data.
-* I did not inlcude Pagination  the amount of products per page so will be the next future feature when the site grows.
+* I did not include Pagination the number of products per page so will be the next future feature when the site grows.
-* I would have liked a better way to handel returns should a product have a defect, write now they can just send a message with problems in the contact form.
+* I would have liked a better way to handle returns should a product have a defect, write now they can just send a message with problems in the contact form.
-* I would add some testomonials for each product in the future.
+* I would add some testimonials for each product in the future.
 * More social media platforms
-* Also a brand app that shows the details of the product manufacturere and there carbon footprint.
+* Also a brand app that shows the details of the product manufacturer and their carbon footprint.
 * More styling as I focused on this project on functionality.

 [Back to Table of Contents](#table-of-contents)

-## Technolgies Used
+## Technologies Used

 ### Dependencies
 <details>
 <summary>Dependencies used summary</summary>

-This is simple description of the key dependencies used in the app.
+This is a simple description of the key dependencies used in the app.

 - **asgiref==3.8.1**: A library that provides utilities for ASGI (Asynchronous Server Gateway Interface) applications.
 - **boto3==1.35.59**: The official AWS SDK for Python, enabling easy integration with AWS services like S3 and EC2.